abdulbadii/smart-directories-navigation/README.md

 g ,,
 refresh i.e. update the prompt string of dir. stack which is cleaned up from duplicate and inexistant directories

-g [optionally any g option/command] ,
+g [a g option/command] 0
 toggle hiding or showing the directory stack list ouput onto prompt string
 if an optional command given, execute it first before but if the toggling is to hide it'll still lastly show dir. stack list and will hide it on the next command prompt
-so naturally, `g ,` is merely to toggle hide or show the directory stack list, not at all to go into $HOME directory first
+so naturally, `g 0` is merely to toggle hide or show the directory stack list, not at all to go into $HOME directory first

 g \<Bash command line\>
 any CLI with an executable whose argument can be obtained from the dir. stack being referenced